chunnel.co.uk › Folkestone to Calais

 Do you stay in your car on the crossing?

 Yes.
-You stay with your vehicle for the 35-minute crossing, though you can step out within the carriage.
-You drive off at Calais on the right-hand side of the road.
+You stay with your vehicle for the 35-minute crossing, though you can step out within the carriage to stretch your legs.

-Folkestone to Calais on LeShuttle is the fastest way to take your car across the Channel: a 35-minute crossing through the tunnel, up to four departures an hour, from around £69 per car.
-You stay with your vehicle the whole way, with no seasickness and no weather delays.
-Book early for the best fare, check the timetable for departure times, and use the price checker above to see live fares for your travel dates.
+Folkestone to Calais on the Eurotunnel LeShuttle is the quickest way to take your car to France: a 35-minute crossing, up to four departures an hour, 24/7, from £69 per car.
+You check in off the M20 at Folkestone, clear both borders in one stop, stay in your car under the sea, and drive off in Calais onto the A16.
+Use the price checker above to compare fares and book your crossing.

 DirectFerries Book